vicious-widgets/vicious/README.md

     tasks for today, 3rd as count of tasks for the next 3 days and 4th as count of tasks to do in the week

+**vicious.widgets.pkg**

+Provides number of pending updates on UNIX systems.
+Be aware that some package managers need to update their local databases (as root) before showing the correct number of updates.
+Supported platforms: platform independent.

+- Arguments:
+  * takes the Linux or BSD distribution name as an argument, i.e. "Arch", "FreeBSD"
+- Returns:
+  * returns 1st value as the count of available updates

 **vicious.widgets.thermal**

 Provides temperature levels of several thermal zones.